JamesCraster/OpenWerewolf/README.md

 ```

 ## Contribute:
 All contributors are welcome.
+There's a [guide](https://github.com/JamesCraster/OpenWerewolf/wiki/Contributing) to help make contributing easier.

 Please head over to [OpenWerewolf-Core](https://github.com/JamesCraster/OpenWerewolf-Core) or [OpenWerewolf-Games](https://github.com/JamesCraster/OpenWerewolf-Games) and contribute there.

 Please **do not** contribute directly to this repo.
-This is because the core engine has to remain Apache-2.0, so lives in its own repo.
+(This is because the core engine has to remain Apache-2.0, so lives in its own repo.)

-There's a [guide](https://github.com/JamesCraster/OpenWerewolf/wiki/Contributing) to help make contributing easier.

 ## [Documentation](https://jamescraster.github.io/OpenWerewolf-Releases/index.html)